kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 **Using the Search and Filter Bar:**
 The search and filter bar helps you narrow down routes to exactly what you need to see:
 - **Search Box**: Type any part of a route name, route ID, shuttle name, or employee name to find specific routes
-- **Status Filter**: Choose to see "All Status," "Active" routes only, or "Inactive" routes only
+- **Status Filter**: Choose to see “All Status,” “Active” routes only, or “Inactive” routes only
 - **Shuttle Filter**: Filter routes by specific shuttles or vehicles in your fleet
 - **Department Filter**: Show only routes that include employees from particular departments
 - **Shift Filter**: Focus on routes for specific work shifts